TechMantra/Not/README.md

-# Not
-The terminal notifier.
+# Not: The terminal notifier.
 ===

 ## Install